JoelLamata/DND-Obsidian/dm/compendium/classes/expert-sidekick-tce.md

 At 4th level and again at 8th, 10th, 12th, 16th, and 19th level, the sidekick increases one ability score of your choice by 2, or the sidekick increases two ability scores of your choice by 1.
 The sidekick can't increase an ability score above 20 using this feature.

+If your DM allows the use of feats, the sidekick may instead take a feat.

 ### Sharp Mind (Level 18)

 *18th-level Expert feature*